-I have one co-op position available for a UWaterloo undergrad in the Winter 2019 term to work on a project on our prototype graph database Graphflow.
+I have one co-op position available for a UWaterloo undergrad in the Summer 2019 term to work on a project on our prototype graph database Graphflow.
 If you are interested, please contact me with your CV and transcript.

 Graphflow is a prototype active graph database.
 Graphflow evaluates general one-time and continuous subgraph queries and supports the property graph model.
 The database is implemented in Java and provides a Cypher-like interface, which extends the openCypher query language with subgraph-condition-action triggers.
 At the core of Graphflow’s query processor are two worst-case optimal join algorithms called Generic Join and our new Delta Generic Join algorithm for one-time and continuous subgraph queries, respectively.

 GPS, A Graph Processing System, is an open-source system for scalable, fault-tolerant, and easy-to-program execution of algorithms on extremely large graphs.
 GPS is similar to Google’s proprietary Pregel system, and Apache Giraph.
 GPS is a distributed system designed to run on a cluster of machines, such as Amazon's EC2.